dougeby/IntuneDocs/intune/security-baseline-settings-defender-atp.md

 ## Device Control

 - **Scan removable drives during a full scan**
-  [Defender/AllowFullScanRemovableDriveScanning](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-allowfullscanremovabledrivescanning) -  When set to *Yes*, Windows Defender scans for malicious and unwanted software in removable drives, like flash drives, during a full scan.
-Windows Defender Antivirus scans all files on USB devices before files on the USB device can run.
+  [Defender/AllowFullScanRemovableDriveScanning](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-allowfullscanremovabledrivescanning) -  When set to *Yes*, Defender scans for malicious and unwanted software in removable drives, like flash drives, during a full scan.
+Defender Antivirus scans all files on USB devices before files on the USB device can run.

   Related setting in this list: *Defender/AllowFullScanOnMappedNetworkDrives*